bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-Technical interfaces (channels and transmission media) linking your system to its environment.
-In addition a mapping of domain specific input/output to the channels, i.e. an explanation which I/O uses which channel.
+"Technical interfaces (channels and transmission media) linking your system to its environment.
+In addition a mapping of domain specific input/output to the channels, i.e. an explanation which I/O uses which channel."

+The technical context of PictShare includes HTTPS for secure communication with user devices, RESTful API interactions with Pixlr for image editing, and OAuth for secure authorization with social media platforms.
+The system uses SQL over JDBC for database transactions to store user data and image metadata.

 <div class="formalpara-title">